-MRP (Material Requirements Planning) and ERP are a pair of siblings, where you don't know exactly which of the two is the older one.
-Even the latest ERP variants cannot deny their roots, which go back directly to demand planning.
-It's basically a matter of determining what, how much and when it is needed.
+MRP (Material Requirements Planning) and ERP are a pair of siblings in which it is not quite clear which of the two is the older.
+Even the latest ERP variants cannot deny their roots, which go right back to requirements planning.
+It's basically about determining what is needed, how much is needed and when.

 MRP for different types of companies